continuous-dems/workshop-coastal-coupling-2026/modules/02b-inside-the-workflow/index.md

 > **Use one reproducible workflow while still treating each source according to what that source requires.**

-This matters because topographic lidar, hydrographic surveys, chart data, and other coastal observations were collected differently and should not automatically be processed in exactly the same way.
+This matters because topographic lidar, hydrographic surveys, chart data, and other coastal observations were collected and stored differently and should not automatically be processed in exactly the same way.

 ---